-You won’t even know you’re drinking your greens in this ultra creamy and pineapple-flavored Green Spinach Smoothie made with healthy, simple ingredients!
-Frozen mango and pineapple are blended with baby spinach, milk, and yogurt for an easy detox drink.
-Make up this quick and creamy smoothie for a refreshing breakfast or snack for the whole family!
+This ultra-creamy Spinach Fruit Smoothie is so good, you won’t even know you’re drinking your greens!
+Healthy, simple ingredients like frozen mango and pineapple are blended with baby spinach, milk, and yogurt for an easy drink.
+Make up this quick smoothie for a refreshing breakfast or snack for the whole family!

 Who knew getting your fruit and veggies in could taste so good?!

-Blend up spinach, mango, pineapple, milk and yogurt into a filling smoothie that even the kiddos will slurp up.
+Blend up spinach, mango, pineapple, milk, and yogurt into a filling Spinach Fruit Smoothie that even the kiddos will slurp up.
+No one can resist the burst of tropical flavor in every sip.

-This healthy smoothie is a great way to detox, or even just to sneak in extra greens for breakfast or a snack.
+This healthy smoothie is a great way to detox, or even just to sneak in a good helping of for breakfast or at snack time.

 Mix it up in just 5 minutes, or prepare in advance to save even more time on busy mornings!